 Gardening with children offers so many opportunities to learn.
 We love growing our own fruit and vegetables, even though our garden is small, so the children get to see where their food comes from and how seeds transform into something tasty to eat.

-This weekend we’ve been working on one of the ideas from our Sunflower Activities ebook: making a garden journal.
+This weekend we’ve been working on making a garden journal.

 We’re using a scrapbook for our journal and filling it with all sorts of information and pictures as we go through our gardening year – making a wonderful record of everything we’ve done, seen and grown.
 Here are some things we’ll be including: